 - 2021: No Time for Global Inaction, Unite, Fund, and Act to End

 - 2022: Accelerating Investment to End Female Genital Mutilation

 - 2023: Partnership with Men and Boys to Transform Social and Gender Norms to End Female Genital Mutilation

 Various activities and events are held on February 6 each year to raise awareness and educate people about the dangers of Female Genital Mutilation (FGM).
 For previous commemorations and projects on Ending FGM in Nigeria, Onelife Initiative for Human Development has hosted a poster art competition, made cartoon publications on effects of FGM, produced radio jingles in major languages spoken in Nigeria, trained journalists and young men who are End FGM advocates from communities where FGM is prevalent in Ibadan Oyo state, Nigeria.

-This year we will be having Young Men End FGM advocates share their experiences from advocating and describing the realities of FGM in their communities.
-We will also have radio discussions to drive conversations around FGM and explain some of the actions that can be taken to end FGM.
-Onelife Initiative has worked in 19 states in Nigeria on various projects designed at ending female genital mutilation through supports from partners like the Global Media Campaign to EndFGM, The Girl Generation, YouthHub Africa/UNFPA, Wallace Global Fund, and others.
+This year, 2023, we will be on New Frontiers TV, Splash 105.5 FM and also have a rally to 3 Markets in Ibadan.
+In the past, have had Young Men End FGM advocates share their experiences from advocating and describing the realities of FGM in their communities.
+We have also had radio discussions to drive conversations around FGM and explain some of the actions that can be taken to end FGM.
+Onelife Initiative has worked in 19 states in Nigeria on various projects designed at ending female genital mutilation through supports from partners like the UNICEF Nigeria, Global Media Campaign to EndFGM, The Girl Generation, YouthHub Africa/UNFPA, Wallace Global Fund, and others.